alarixnia/pkgsrc-wayland/applications.md

 * GLEW does not yet have usable support.
 Some applications using GLEW can fall back and still work. blastem is one of these.
 * For Qt, `export QT_QPA_PLATFORM=wayland-egl` must be set in the environment.
   Make sure `x11/qt5-qtwayland` is installed.
-* Some 2D only SDL applications have problems.
-I'm still figuring out why.

 Obviously this list doesn't include curses-based CLI applications, which will always work in the terminal emulator of your choice.